microsoft/DirectX-Specs/d3d/SamplerFeedback.md

 ![Npot3](images/SamplerFeedback/Npot3.png "Npot3")

 In this way, there is predictability of where feedback will be written for non-power-of-two texture cases.

+### Helper lane behavior
+Invocations of pixel shaders with Direct3D may involve the use of "inactive", or "helper" lanes needed to fill out 2x2 pixel stamps.
+Reinterating, here, the general expectation from the D3D11.3 spec: when helper lanes write to UAVs, [those writes are discarded](https://microsoft.github.io/DirectX-Specs/d3d/archive/D3D11_3_FunctionalSpec.htm#16.13%20Pixel%20Shader%20Discarded%20Pixels%20and%20Helper%20Pixels).
+Sampler feedback writes are consistent with this idea.
+On helper lanes, sampler feedback writes are discarded.

+>#### Remark
+> While discard of sampler feedback from helper lanes is a clean and consistent design, it's worth calling out an implication that has.
+>
+> Suppose you have a normal-map.
+It is giant, so you store it as a tiled resource and stream in parts of it as needed.
+And at a high level, you have a shader which loads a value from this normal-map and uses that normal as UVW to sample something else.
+>
+> Suppose, given this situation, you're an active lane and you have a neighboring helper lane.
+You sample from the normal-map, and your helper lane does the same.
+You write feedback for the sample, also.
+>
+> You ideally would have sampled from {mip 0, left tile} so you write that.
+The neighboring helper lane would have ideally have sampled {mip 0, middle tile}.
+>
+> What if sampler feedback is not kept for helper lanes?
+The next time we run through this shader, given, say, no change in camera or anything, we will have loaded the left tile but not the middle tile.
+Once again we're the only one active lane.
+We sample a normal from mip 0, and our helper lane samples from some low quality mip level, say mip 5.
+Normally it wouldn't matter if a helper lane samples from a low-quality mip level, since all its work gets discarded anyway.
+But, we can think of some troublesome situations.
+>
+> Suppose the thing we need to do with our sampled value is take a derivative of it.
+While this sounds a bit contrived, it can happen.
+Our derivative would compare a sampled value from a mip 0 versus a sampled value from mip 5.
+This wouldn't be a very reliable derivative.
+Why might we need a derivative?
+Well, maybe we want to do another sample.
+>
+> More specifically, we might need a derivative because we want to sample from a sky-box volume texture, and use the previously-sampled normal value as an input UVW.
+The sample of the sky-box could have unappealing artifacts if its LOD selection is based on a bad derivative.
+>
+> Given the ~99% discard heuristic discussed in this document, streaming applications are unlikely to experience imprecise LOD selection due to feedback not being written from helper lanes.
+However, in the cases where this poses a problem, applications could work around it by, for example, avoiding primitives which very closely straddle tile boundaries.

 ## Batch Processing of Feedback and MinMip Resources